Can you survive a long haul flight? Yes you can 🙂 And I have all the long flight tips you need.

 Bring whatever you want to eat that will make your flight more enjoyable.

-Get some sleep – How to sleep on a plane
+Get some sleep – how to sleep on a long flight

 You want to sleep well both before your flight and during the flight.